Summary

 Florida softshell turtle | Apalone ferox

-- These turtles can also breathe underwater due to the pharyngeal lining, cloacal lining, and skin.
+• These turtles can also breathe underwater through the pharyngeal, cloacal, and skin linings.

 Gibba turtle | Mesoclemmys gibba